From The Archives

 [with Tubeway Army and Mean Street]

-Ad: Scan of ad, reproduced in Paul Marko's "The Roxy London WC2" book.
+Ad 2: Scan of advert, reproduced in Paul Marko's "The Roxy London WC2" book.

 Note: Replacing the two Rock Garden gigs that got cancelled.